If you contract with us, or you would like to, there is some important information below that you need to know.

 The performance expectations for your contract will be made clear to you before your contract begins and will form an ongoing part of your contract management.
 If your contract is deemed to be critical you will be expected to develop a continuity plan and share this with us.

 When we put in place contracts for people services these are normally subject to our service quality framework (SQF).
 The SQF has two different levels: standard and light, depending on the size and nature of the contract.
 The SQF that applies to your contract will be made clear to you before your contract begins.
 If you want to learn more about our SQF you can access the provider template with guidance.

 Your payment terms will be set out in your contract before it starts.

 If you submit invoices, our standard payment terms are 30 days from receipt of invoice.

-Small and medium sized enterprises (SMEs) based within Newcastle can apply to be paid within 10 days from receipt of invoice if the following criteria are met:
+As per the Supplier Payment Terms Policy, small and medium sized enterprises (SMEs) can apply to be paid within 10 days from receipt of invoice if the following criteria, as set out in Part 15 of the Companies Act 2006 are met:

 To receive these payment terms you must submit evidence (for example Companies House filings and payroll data) to our finance department who will assess your claim.

 If you are paid via scheduled payments you will normally be paid quarterly in advance.
 The payment dates and amounts will be confirmed within your contract.